nickzani/nickzani.github.io/_posts/2018-02-19-Baby-Proofing-Your-Life.md

 There is no better way of luring a toddler away from a dangerous area of the house than by giving them a cupboard they can pull things out of.
 We sometimes even hide things in it to give them a suprise when they open it.
 Put some of their toys in it, hidden away in boxes to give them an activity to keep them busy whilst you make dinner.

+## Baby Proof Doors to Stop Trapped Fingers

+These [foam door stoppers](https://www.amazon.co.uk/gp/product/B073NPFJRF/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B073NPFJRF&linkCode=as2&tag=howtodad-21&linkId=801e284a182cfcd9985e72075be74b50) go on the outside of the door and stop it closing in the frame.
+This means there is no way fingers can get trapped in the hinge or against the frame.
+They also make a great teething toy!

 ## Remember that Your Adversary is Constantly Evolving

 Baby proofing needs to be an ongoing process.
 Everything you secure is going to be tested on a daily basis, and eventually things will be broken: